 At present, we are pursuing the clinical development of molecular entities in heart failure, stroke, and venous disease complications.
 In addition, we have partnered with Amgen on the final stage of clinical development of omecamtiv mecarbil, an innovative and promising chronic heart failure treatment.
 Innovative research programs for the treatment of heart failure in all its forms are underway.

 In addition, in order to offer therapeutic solutions adapted to patients’ needs and expectations, we created our e-health subsidiary Wehealth by Servier.
-It will be launched with its partner Bioserenity, a connected t-shirt; Cardioskin, an intelligent garment equipped with sensors.
+It will be launching with its partner Bioserenity, a connected t-shirt; Cardioskin, an intelligent garment equipped with sensors.
 This wearable garment detects heart rhythm disorders without the need for electrode placement or bulky contraptions, and can make recordings over a longer period of time than traditional Holter or EKG methods.

 In 2015, there were 415 million people with diabetes (mainly type 2) worldwide, nearly 1 in 11 adults.
 If no major lifestyle changes or new treatments emerge in the next 10 to 15 years, that number is expected to rise to 642 million people by 2040, representing a 50% increase in just a quarter of a century.

 Aware that diabetes is the world’s 7th leading cause of death, but also the primary cause of kidney failure, adult blindness and lower limb amputation; we are treating diabetes and its complications, as one of our priorities.
-Type-2 diabetes is also one of the major causes of non-alcoholic fatty liver disease, which is increasing to such an extent that in the near future it could become the main cause of liver transplant due to its severe complications (cirrhosis and liver cancer).
+Type 2 diabetes is also one of the major causes of non-alcoholic fatty liver disease, which is increasing to such an extent that in the near future it could become the main cause of liver transplant due to its severe complications (cirrhosis and liver cancer).

 In addition to our vibrant in-house research, we are working in partnership with biotech companies and world-class academic groups to explore novel modes of action.
 For example, we have partnered with Intarcia on a subcutaneous implant treatment.